Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/Python/0_Ready_(Important).rst

 .. note::

-    the port of different people may be different, which is a normal situation.
+    The port of different people may be different, which is a normal situation.

 1. Open Thonny, click "run" and select "Select interpreter..."